ecoseminar/Ecoseminar_Aut24/DonutsvsGrapes.md

 Add an "x" after this text to vote for donuts: x

-Add an "x" after this text to vote for grapes:
+Add an "x" after this text to vote for grapes: x